-A native of Rhode Island, Amy graduated from St. Lawrence University in NY with a BA in Fine Arts and Spanish.
-She gravitated to Yellowstone in 1984 where she met her husband David.
-She has 30 years of experience working in hospitality, property management and event planning.
-Most recently she held the position of Art Fair and Events Director for the Art Association of Jackson.
-After 19 years commuting the Pass, she is thrilled to be working full time as TVF’s Program Manager offering administrative support to Erica as well as overseeing both Music on Main and the Great Snowfest.
-Amy has been Board President for Teton Valley Humane Society and worked with Teton Arts Council as their Administrative Director.
-Amy has a lifetime passion for travel, art, music and hiking and spends every spare moment she can attending live concerts and playing in the Tetons with her husband and dog, Scooby.
+A native of Rhode Island, Amy graduated from St. Lawrence University in NY.
+In 1984 gravitated to Yellowstone where she met her husband David.
+She has 30 years of experience working in hospitality, property management and event planning, most recently holding the position of Art Fair and Events Director for the Art Association of Jackson Hole.
+After 19 years commuting the Pass, she was thrilled to be working full time for TVF, originally as Program Manager overseeing Music on Main for the past 6 years and assisting at Kotler Ice Arena.
+She is honored to step into the full time Executive Director position and will continue holding down the responsibilities of the Music on Main Program Director until the pandemic is behind us.
+Amy has been Board President for Teton Valley Humane Society, worked with Teton Arts Council as their Administrative Director and currently holds a seat on the Board of the Family Safety Network.
+Amy has a lifetime passion for travel, art, music and hiking and spends every spare moment she can attending live concerts and playing in the Tetons with her husband, David Strickland and dog, Scooby.

 Miranda Milligan – Rink Program Director